-Along with dangers if a crash should occur, your dog runs the risk of putting his head out an open window (and even lowering the window on his own) or moving into a seat near an air bag, which can be a danger to smaller pups.
+Along with dangers if a crash should occur, your dog runs the risk of putting his head out an open window.
+He could even lower the window on his own or move into a seat near an airbag, which can be very dangerous in an accident.

-Kurgo reports that an unrestrained 10-pound dog in a crash at only 30 mph will exert roughly 300 pounds of pressure, while an unrestrained 80-pound dog in a crash at only 30 mph will exert approximately 2,400 pounds of pressure.
+Kurgo reports that an unrestrained 10-pound dog in a crash at only 30 mph will exert roughly 300 pounds of pressure.
+In comparison, an unrestrained 80-pound dog in a crash at only 30 mph will exert approximately 2,400 pounds of force.
 Imagine the pressure exerted at freeway speeds!
+1

 On arrival, you can safely put the leash on your dog before unbuckling and removing him from the car.
 Regardless of prior training, an unsecured dog can become excited on arrival and quickly bolt when the door is opened.

-Secured dogs are safer for emergency personnel, too.
-If you should get into an accident and need the help of emergency workers, having a secure dog in the car allows emergency personnel to quickly enter the vehicle without concern of being bitten by a frightened dog or of accidentally allowing a loose dog out in traffic.
+If you should get into an accident and need the help of emergency workers, having a secure dog in the car allows emergency personnel to enter the vehicle quickly without concern of an unsafe situation.

 Dog Car Booster Seat